List of awards and nominations received by Stephen Fry

 Sir Stephen Fry is an English actor, comedian, author, presenter, and playwright.
 Known for his extensive roles and works on stage and screen, he has received various accolades including a Screen Actors Guild Award as well as nominations for 11 BAFTA Awards, a Golden Globe Award, a Grammy Award and Tony Award.
-He has received several honors including being made a Knight Commander of the Order of the British Empire by King Charles III for his services to mental health awareness, the environment and charity in 2025.

 As a presenter and host of the popular BBC quiz show QI from 2003 to 2016, he received six nominations for the British Academy Television Award for Best Entertainment Performance.
 He starred in the two part documentary series Stephen Fry: The Secret Life of the Manic Depressive (2006) for which he was nominated for the British Academy Television Award for Best Factual Series or Strand.
 He helmed over the docu-series Stephen Fry and the Gutenberg Press earning a nomination for the British Academy Television Award for Best Specialist Factual.

 As an actor, he portrayed author Oscar Wilde in the Brian Gilbert directed biographical romantic drama film Wilde (1998) for which he was nominated for the Golden Globe Award for Best Actor – Motion Picture Drama nomination.
 He also narrated, Oscar Wilde: The Selfish Giant & The Nightingale And The Rose earning a nomination for the Grammy Award for Best Spoken Word Album for Children.
 Fry portrayed a clueless but affable police inspector in the Robert Altman directed British ensemble murder mystery film Gosford Park (2001), for which he won alongside the ensemble the Screen Actors Guild Award for Outstanding Cast in a Motion Picture and the Critics' Choice Movie Award for Best Acting Ensemble.

 For his work on the Broadway stage he received two Tony Award nominations, one for Best Book of a Musical for Me and My Girl in 1987 and another for Best Featured Actor in a Play for his performance as Malvolio in the revival of William Shakespeare's Twelfth Night in 2014.

 Aside from being given Knighthood from King Charles III in 2025, Fry was also made a Grand Commander of the Order of the Phoenix by the President of Greece in 2021.
 Fry has been honored with several other accolades including the National Television Special Recognition Award in 2010, the British LGBT Lifetime Achievement Award in 2019, and the Global Icon Award at the Newport Beach Film Festival in 2025.
 He is an Elected Fellow at both the Royal Society of Literature and the Royal Society of Arts and has received Honorary Degrees from several institutions including the University of Dundee, the University of East Anglia, Anglia Ruskin University, the University of Sussex and KU Leuven, Belgium.